anthonyharrison/sbomaudit/README.md

 that some audit checks are not performed.

 The `--cpecheck` and `--purlcheck` options are used to enable additional checks related to a SBOM component.

 The `--disable-license-check` option is used to disable the check that the licenses have valid [SPDX License identifiers](https://spdx.org/licenses/).

+The `--age` option can be used to report if a recent release of a package is being used.

+The `--maxage` option can be used to report if the release date of a package, which is not the latest version, is greater than the value specified.
+The default value is 2 years.

 The `--allow` and `--deny` options are used to specify additional checks related to licenses and packages which are to be allowed or denied within a SBOM component.
 An **_allow_** file contains the set of licenses and packages which to be contained within the SBOM; this may be useful to ensure that the SBOM does not contain any